Propranolol: Contraindications

+Side effects

 Pregnancy and lactation

-Propranolol, like other beta blockers, is classified as pregnancy category C in the United States and ADEC category C in Australia. β-blocking agents in general reduce perfusion of the placenta, which may lead to adverse outcomes for the neonate, including lung or heart complications, or premature birth.
+Propranolol, like other beta-blockers, is classified as pregnancy category C in the United States and ADEC category C in Australia. β-blocking agents in general reduce perfusion of the placenta, which may lead to adverse outcomes for the neonate, including lung or heart complications, or premature birth.
 The newborn may experience additional adverse effects such as low blood sugar and a slower than normal heart rate.

 Most β-blocking agents appear in the milk of lactating women.
 However, propranolol is highly bound to proteins in the bloodstream and is distributed into breast milk at very low levels.
-These low levels are not expected to pose any risk to the breastfeeding infant, and the American Academy of Pediatrics considers propranolol therapy "generally compatible with breastfeeding".
+These low levels are not expected to pose any risk to the breastfeeding infant, and the American Academy of Pediatrics considers propranolol therapy "generally compatible with breastfeeding."

 Overdose

-In overdose propranolol is associated with seizures.
+Propranolol overdose has been associated with symptoms including bradycardia and hypotension.
+These symptoms may be managed by drugs including glucagon, isoprenaline (isoproterenol), medication, phosphodiesterase inhibitors, or atropine, whereas epinephrine may provoke uncontrolled hypertension due to unopposed alpha stimulation and is not indicated.
+Propranolol overdose has also been associated with seizures.
 Cardiac arrest may occur in propranolol overdose due to sudden ventricular arrhythmias, or cardiogenic shock which may ultimately culminate in bradycardic PEA.

 Interactions

-Since beta blockers are known to relax the cardiac muscle and to constrict the smooth muscle, beta-adrenergic antagonists, including propranolol, have an additive effect with other drugs which decrease blood pressure, or which decrease cardiac contractility or conductivity.
-Clinically significant interactions particularly occur with: